HamishW27/iplayerttmltosrt/README.md

 For ttml subs downloaded from Netflix, HBO etc. see https://github.com/yuppity/ttml2srt.

-This is deigned to be run from the command line as follows
+This is designed to be run from the command line as follows

 ```bash
 ./ttml2srt.py subtitle_from_iplayer.ttml